4638 & 4628 Forbidden Plateau Road · Courtenay, BC

 What you find at the end of that driveway is unexpected: two West Coast Modernist homes — dramatic, light-filled, contemporary — built from black steel and glass and sitting quietly in the trees.
 They are architecturally unique in a way that very few residential properties on Vancouver Island can match.

-They are also 80 metres apart, each within its own perimeter fence, separated by forest with no line of sight between them.
+They are also 250 feet apart, each within its own perimeter fence, separated by forest with no line of sight between them.
 Each has its own address, its own entrance, and its own private outdoor space.

 On the Property